Britain's FTSE 100 retreats from 11-month high after BoE holds rates

 Lower interest rates typically boost stock markets, as they dent returns on bonds and cash and can reduce borrowing costs for companies.

-Housebuilding and property stocks, which had been among the hardest hit after the Brexit vote, turned lower, having rallied in anticipation of a rate cut.
+Housebuilding and property stocks, which had been among the hardest hit after the Brexit vote, turned lower, having rallied in anticipation of the decision.
 Lower rates often encourage consumers to take out loans to buy homes and property.

 Mining stocks rose on the back of firmer metals prices, with Anglo American up 3.8 percent as JP Morgan upgraded the company to “overweight”.

-“H1 results are likely to be a positive catalyst for Rio, Anglo and Glencore in our view, and resilient prices have de-risked balance sheets, offering a platform for Anglo and Glencore to execute additional disposals,” JP Morgan analysts said in a note.
+“H1 results are likely to be a positive catalyst for Rio, Anglo and Glencore in our view, and resilient prices have de-risked balance sheets, offering a platform for Anglo and Glencore to execute additional disposals,” said JP Morgan’s analysts.

-The FTSE 100 is up nearly 7 percent so far in 2016, though a slump in sterling following the Brexit vote has meant the FTSE 100 remains below its pre-Brexit levels in U.S. dollar terms.
-(Editing by Mark Heinrich)
+The FTSE 100 is up nearly 8 percent so far in 2016, although a slump in sterling following the Brexit vote has meant that the FTSE 100 remains below its pre-Brexit levels in U.S. dollar terms.
+(Editing by Elaine Hardcastle)